practicald2t/practicald2t.github.io/index.md

 # News
 - 24/07/2024: Based on multiple requests, we decided to update the deadline.
 The submission page is now open until Friday, July 26, 23.59 AoE.
 Good luck with your submissions!
-- 04/07/2024: [Evaluation script is released together with baseline outputs and instructions how to use it!](/pages/shared_task_evaluation_script) on how to use it with the released data!
 - 01/07/2024: We created a public Google group [https://groups.google.com/g/public-d2t2024/](https://groups.google.com/g/public-d2t2024/) where you can follow the news and get technical feedback.
 For private matters see the [/contacts page](https://practicald2t.github.io/pages/contacts).
 - 28/06/2024: We now have a date!
 Practical D2T 2024 will be on 23 September @INLG 2024, Tokyo, Japan!
-- 25/06/2024: Known domain data for the shared task is [online](https://practicald2t.github.io/pages/shared_task)!
 - 20/06/2024: Call for paper is [online](https://practicald2t.github.io/pages/cfp)!
 - 19/06/2024: the official Practical D2T 2024 website is online!